falkr/ttm4115/pages/prep-stmpy.md

 It turns out, that state machines are also relatively easy to implement, and we can run many different state machines within the same thread.
-This means we can do a *lot* of concurrent things in just own thread, and just one busy while loop, which can make our programs quite efficient.
+This means we can do a *lot* of concurrent things in just own thread, and **just one busy while loop**, which can make our programs quite efficient.

 But how can a state machine do it?
 With state machines, we have a notation that motivates us to define behavior in short pieces, which are the transitions.
 Think of them as short little pieces of thread, as illustrated in the figure below.